greyhatharold/the_library/README.md

 - **Managing Collections**: Add new collections and items using the provided buttons and dialogs.
 - **Searching**: Enter a search term in the search frame to find items across all collections.
 - **Theme Preference**: Toggle between light and dark themes in the settings window.

-## Logging

-The application logs important events and errors to a log file located in the user's data directory.
-This helps in diagnosing issues and understanding application behavior.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.